-- Ensure that students are only provided accommodations that are listed specifically for use during MCAS testing in an approved IEP or a 504 plan, or that were documented as accommodations for EL students. - Test administrators may remind the entire class to check their work before submitting their tests (the scripts contain language instructing students to do this). - Follow guidelines on proper provision of MCAS accommodations as prescribed in Appendix C and in the Accessibility and Accommodations Manual for the 2025 MCAS Administrations. - Test administrators for students using certain accommodations must sign an MCAS Nondisclosure Acknowledgment prior to their receipt of secure test materials.
+- Ensure that students are only provided accommodations that are listed specifically for use during MCAS testing in an approved IEP or a 504 plan, or that were documented as accommodations for EL students. - Follow guidelines on proper provision of MCAS accommodations as prescribed in Appendix C and in the Accessibility and Accommodations Manual for the 2025 MCAS Administrations. - Test administrators for students using certain accommodations must sign an MCAS Nondisclosure Acknowledgment prior to their receipt of secure test materials.
 Principals must keep signed Nondisclosure Acknowledgments in the school files for three years.
-See page 85 in Appendix C for the list of accommodations this requirement applies to, and see www.doe.mass.edu/mcas/testadmin/retest/forms and Appendix E of this manual for the MCAS Nondisclosure Acknowledgment.
+See page 91 in Appendix C for the list of accommodations this requirement applies to, and see www.doe.mass.edu/mcas/testadmin/forms and Appendix E of this manual for the MCAS Nondisclosure Acknowledgment.

-Testing Irregularities
+D Testing Irregularities